yuyaprgrm/resourcepack-compressor/README.md

 # Introduction
-This is a github action to compress resource pack for Minecraft Bedrock Edition on you repository into .pack style ignoring directory starting wih dot (e.g. .test).
+This is a github action to compress resource pack for Minecraft Bedrock Edition on you repository into .pack style ignoring directory starting wih dot (e.g. .test) and minify json files (from v2.1).

-# Bedrock Resource Pack Compressor v2
+# Bedrock Resource Pack Compressor v2.1
 If you want to compress in repository, _ExampleResourcePack_ that has directory structure below.
 ```
 ExampleResourcePack